ljfio/personal-website/content/about.md

 Graduated from [Robert Gordon University (RGU)][rgu] in Aberdeen with a First Class BSc (Hons) in Computer Science.

 Elected President of the [RGU Computing Society][rgucs] for the 2016-17 and 2017-18 terms.
-Lead organiser for the annual hackathon run by the society, [RGUHack][rguhack].
+Lead organiser for [RGUHack][rguhack], the annual hackathon run by the society.

 Strong advocate for digital privacy and data security.
 Member of both the [EFF][eff] and [ORG][org], two organisations standing up to protect your digital rights.